Trevor Noah: 2014–2022: The Daily Show correspondent and host

-In May 2020, Trevor posted to youtube a video about the social contract.
-Trevor felt compelled to post a video about the riots and protests from the Black Lives Matter movement as a result to the death of George Floyd.
-In the viral video Trevor talks about the social contract and U.S. social contract.
-Within the video Trevor explains that the social contracts protects all citizens from each other and from the government.
-However is the government refuses to protect the rights the people have the right to revolt.
-Trevor explains that the social contract is broken and therefore the people have the right to riot because the institutions in place to protect the citizens have caused only more and why should people go on with their everyday life when the contract is broken.
-The video has close to 10 millions views on youtube on the Daily Show page.
-The video was very thought provoking and changed the mindset of why people are rioting and protesting in the streets.
-His thoughts on the social contract are critical to understand the Black lives matter movement.
+Noah's May 2020 video "George Floyd, Minneapolis Protests, Ahmaud Arbery & Amy Cooper" has close to 10 million views on the Daily Show channel on YouTube.
+Noah stated that "The social contract is a contract that we sign as human beings with a society" and it grants citizens protection from each other and the government.
+Noah connects the idea of a broken contract to the deaths of George Floyd and Ahmaud Arbery, the disproportionate impact the coronavirus had on Black communities, and the viral video of Amy Cooper in Central Park.
+Noah states that "if you uphold your end of the contract and the other person doesn't, then the contract is broken."
+Noah's video on the "broken" social contract is now one of The Daily Shows most popular videos.

+Shortly after Noah's video on the social contract, writer and activist Kimberly Jones also made a video on the "broken" contract.
+Her video has 2.5 millions of views on YouTube.
+Jones appeared on the Daily Show (19 June 2020) Jones and Noah discussed subjects like "broken" social contract and Jones's book I'm Not Dying with You Tonight.

-In May 2021, he spoke about the Israeli-Palestinian conflict, saying "If you were in a fight where the other person cannot beat you, how hard should you retaliate when they try to hurt you?"
+In May 2021, he spoke about the Israeli–Palestinian conflict, saying "If you were in a fight where the other person cannot beat you, how hard should you retaliate when they try to hurt you?"
 His words were criticized by American Jewish Committee CEO David Harris.
 In March 2022, Noah criticized the greater emphasis on events in Ukraine than on those in other regions such as Africa and the Middle East, claiming racial bias and a racial "double standard" when it comes to news reporting.
 He pointed to the willingness of Eastern European countries like Poland to accept Ukrainian refugees and noted how "interesting" it was that the countries of Central and Eastern Europe have been "so willing and able to accept a million people coming into their countries in just a few days when just recently they didn't seem to have any space for a different group of refugees."
 In September 2022, he mocked the sham referendums held in the Russian-occupied parts of Ukraine.

 In October 2022, after Rishi Sunak became Prime Minister of the United Kingdom, Noah claimed that there was a racist backlash in the UK against someone of Indian heritage taking that role.
 British Conservative politician Sajid Javid described Noah's remarks as "A narrative catered to his audience, at a cost of being completely detached from reality."
 There were suggestions that Noah was projecting the U.S. political context onto the UK; English author Tom Holland stated, "As ever, the inability of American liberals to understand the world beyond the US in anything but American terms is a thing of wonder."
 Sunak's spokesperson insisted, in response to Noah's claims, that the UK is not a racist country; Noah stated that he never made a statement about the country as a whole, only about "some people."